 Nathanael watched as the lake rose menacingly and swelled directly ahead of the boats.

 Five minutes later, they were amidst the swells.
 The boats pitched dangerously, tied together; they threatened to capsize each other.
-The boats banged alongside one another, lightly at first, then increasingly harder.
+The boats banged alongside each other, lightly at first, then increasingly harder.
 Nathanael motioned for his dad to follow him to the railing.
 They gripped the rail and stationed their feet firmly, bracing themselves.
 Gusts of wind blew steadily across the boat, splashing water and snow onto the deck.

 They noticed the captain of the steamer Colville talking loudly then shouting.
 He was gesturing to several deckhands towards the back of the ship.
 Several minutes later, the deckhands cut the ropes to the flatboats.
 The Colville was turning around and returning to Winnipeg!
 Nathanael couldn’t believe their terrible luck.
 The captain had obviously determined that the risks were too high.
 The boats being tied so closely together in the storm all the way to Gimli would surely cause them to capsize.
 But they would be safer being blown across the lake!